The Increasing Role of Genomic Medicine in Population Health

 Appropriate, effective and economical integration of genomics into healthcare requires a multi-dimensional approach.

-The GE-GPx Network is supported by the German Academic Exchange service (DAAD) and funded by the Federal Foreign Office (AA) to bring together a multidisciplinary group of world-class Egyptian and German experts from various research fields/disciplines.
+The GE-GPx core was established to bring together a multidisciplinary group of world-class Egyptian and German experts from various research fields/disciplines.
 This collaborative core aims to establish multidisciplinary research and education platforms for healthcare professionals, young academics and students in order to develop tools and resources for translational research and personalized medicine.